LucasAbijmil/LAComponents/README.md

   ## Views

   - `dismissKeyboard()`: Hide the keyboard by sending the action to the shared application.
-  - `GeometryProxy` : Properties renaming
+  - `GeometryProxy` : Properties renaming.
       - `width` : size.width
       - `height` : size.height
       - `safeTop` : safeAreaInsets.top